-This course will introduce students to the multitude of academic frameworks—from sociology, to anthropology, to political science, to history and philosophy—used to unpack the ways in which science and technology work in tangent to morph society.
-Key questions include how scientific and technological advancements have shifted societal expectations around life and death, efficiency and authenticity, and agency and obedience.
+This course will introduce students to the interdisciplinary field of Science, Technology, and Society.
+This humanities -based course will challenge students to consider how scientific and technological advancements have shifted societal expectations around life and death, efficiency and authenticity, and agency and obedience.
 How should we define “progress” in a digital age?
 How do scientific advancements improve or disrupt an individual’s quality of life?
 And, do these scientific advancements come with a particular responsibility—and a particular power?

 To tackle these challenging questions, students will hone their verbal reasoning skills through two formal debates grounded in advanced readings in the philosophy of science, the history of science, and medical bioethics.
-Legal court cases, public policy briefs, philosophical treaties, and the archival collections at Brown University’s John Hay Library will allow students to gain fluency in a diversity of source material.
+Key case studies on the AIDS crisis, the environmental justice movements, and net neutrality will also allow students to see how science and technology are inherently linked to the social.
+Further, legal court cases, public policy briefs, philosophical treaties, and the archival collections at Brown University’s John Hay Library will allow students to gain fluency in a diversity of source material.
 In addition to the development of an Action Plan, students will also work on both analytical and reflective writing samples.

 By the end of the course, students will have developed an appreciation of the complex ways science and technology can make life both more fruitful and more precarious.